-We have had a lot of visitors to our show house in Boyle since it was built back in February 2018.
+We have had a lot of visitors to our log cabin show house in Boyle since it was built back in February 2018.
 For most people, it is their first visit to a log cabin showroom, and they are generally very pleasantly surprised by what they see.

-Timber Living Log Cabins Ireland has been selling log cabins to Leinster and the east of the country for over twenty years, and were delighted to open a show house in the west of Ireland, to service Galway, Sligo, Mayo, Roscommon, Leitrim, Donegal, Cavan, Monaghan and Westmeath.
+Timber Living Log Cabins Ireland has been selling log cabins to Leinster and the east of the country for over twenty years, and was delighted to open a show house in the west of Ireland, to service Galway, Sligo, Mayo, Roscommon, Leitrim, Donegal, Cavan, Monaghan and Westmeath.

-What is a log cabin interior like?
+What is a log cabin show house interior like?

 The reaction of most people has been extremely positive.
 As soon as you walk into our log cabin show house, there is something special going on, but it is often hard to put your finger on what exactly that is.
 Of course, we in Ireland are not used to a full interior timber surface in our living areas, so seeing all of that timber is both appealing and surprising.
 Not everybody likes it actually, but most people are really delighted with their first impression.